JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 which throws an exception to be handled, then the Kotlin method should be marked with a `@Throws` annotation specifying a list of "expected" exception classes.

-When compiling to the Objective-C/Swift framework, non-`suspend` functions having or inheriting `@Throws` annotation are represented as `NSError*`-producing methods in Objective-C and as `throws` methods in Swift.
+When compiling to the Objective-C/Swift framework, non-`suspend` functions that have or inherit the `@Throws` annotation are represented as `NSError*`-producing methods in Objective-C and as `throws` methods in Swift.
 Representations for `suspend` functions always have `NSError*`/`Error` parameter in completion handler.